ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

 The DTLS profile defined in {{RFC9202}} allows C and the RS to establish a DTLS session with peer authentication based on symmetric or asymmetric cryptography.
 For the latter case, the profile defines a Raw Public Key (RPK) mode (see {{Section 3.2 of RFC9202}}), where authentication relies on the public keys of the two peers as raw public keys {{RFC7250}}.

 That is, C specifies its public key to the AS when requesting an access token and the AS provides such public key to the target RS as included in the issued access token.
-Upon issuing the access token, the AS also provides C with the public key of the RS.
+When issuing the access token, the AS also provides C with the public key of the RS.
 Then, C and the RS use their asymmetric keys when performing the DTLS handshake, as defined in {{RFC7250}}.

 Per {{RFC9202}}, the DTLS profile admits only a COSE_Key object {{RFC9052}} as the format of authentication credentials to use for specifying the public keys of C and the RS as raw public keys.
-However, it is desirable to enable additional formats of authentication credentials, as enhanced raw public keys or as public key certificates.
+However, it is desirable that additional formats of authentication credentials can be used, such as enhanced raw public keys or public key certificates.

-This document enables such additional formats in the DTLS profile, by defining how the public keys of C and the RS can be specified by means of CBOR Web Token (CWT) Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, or C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
+This document enables the use of such additional formats in the DTLS profile, by defining how the public keys of C and the RS can be specified by means of CBOR Web Token (CWT) Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, or C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

 This document also enables the DTLS profile to use the CWT Confirmation Method 'ckt' defined in {{RFC9679}} when using a COSE_Key object for specifying a raw public key, thus allowing to identifying the COSE_Key object by reference alternatively to transporting it by value.